 As for what’s in the routine itself – that’s totally up to you!
 There’s no script.
 In general, jammies, a bedtime story, and a lullaby work great for all ages.
 For toddlers, you’ll want to include teeth-brushing and a potty visit.
 You’ll also want to include a feeding as part of the bedtime routine, for babies – just make sure you’re not feeding your baby to sleep, as that may create negative sleep associations.
 (Note – feeding a newborn to sleep can be a great way to get longer, deeper sleep, but once your baby is a few months old, you’ll want to work on falling asleep independently.

 A bath may or may not work in your routine – some children find a bath calming, while others get really excited at bath time!
-So use your judgement on this – if your child gets wound up at bath time, try moving the bath to an earlier point in the day.
+So use your judgment on this – if your child gets wound up at bath time, try moving the bath to an earlier point in the day.

 Finally, no matter what you include in your routine, try to make sure that the routine itself has a definitive end.
 Maybe say the same phrase each time before turning off the light, or maybe play the same lullaby song before you leave.
-You just need something that will signal to your child that the routine is done, and that it’s time to fall asleep.
+You just need something that will signal to your child that the routine is done and that it’s time to fall asleep.
 If you do this consistently, and for long enough, the end of your routine will eventually become like an “off” switch for your kiddo, and will really help you avoid the long, drawn-out bedtime ordeal!

 For more bedtime routine help, you can read our bedtime routine article, as well as our tips on 5 common bedtime routine mistakes to avoid.
 You may also want to check out our article on whether or not a rigid bedtime routine is right for your situation.